spiritLHLS/repocket-one-click-command-installation/README.md

 ## Experience

 The IP type is home bandwidth and the income in Europe and the United States is relatively high, but it is still not very high.
-Currently, no more than 100M by 1 devices can be shared per day.
+Currently, the sharing per day does not exceed 100M per 1 device.

 ## Disclaimer